 Why I Teach Where I Teach: Increasing Levels of Professional Autonomy and Commitment to Community

 Justin Robinson is a seventh-grade teacher at Samuel P. Massie Academy in Maryland, where more than 75 percent of students receive free or reduced-priced meals and more than 95 percent of students are African American.
-He writes the 13th entry in this series.

 Four years ago, when I began teaching at Samuel P. Massie Academy, my principal gave me books to begin my professional library and a list of classrooms to observe.
 One of the books deciphered student motivation, and one of the classrooms was a teacher who only taught in small groups.
 That principal understood the wisdom of empowering a faculty to cultivate new talent and to continue to challenge and develop one another.